dwill023/ChIP-seq-Analysis/README.md

 After trimming, rerun FastQC to check the quality.

 ## Alignment to Genome
-Since our reads are 75-bp long the [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml) aligner is a good choice.
-Another aligner, [BWA](https://github.com/lh3/bwa) is comparable.
+Since our reads are 75-bp long the [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml) aligner is a good choice and seems to be the most popular in ChIP-seq pipelines.
 An index of the genome must first be generated before alignment.
 Indexing the genome allows for efficient search and retrieval of matches of the query (sequence read) to the genome.

 Indxing:
 ```powershell